-- 3.1 The CGC self-assessment process was reviewed in early 2018 and proposals designed to improve the structure, content and population of the document were agreed.
-This included a revision of the Code to reduce duplication, an improvement in narrative reporting, a more nuanced scoring system, focused improvement actions and the scheduling of a workshop to coordinate population of the document. - 3.2 The CGC self-assessment exercise was previously called the Corporate Governance Framework.
-The title was changed in 2019/20 to provide clarity of purpose.
-The Corporate Governance Framework is now used to describe the suite of exercises, documents and statutory requirements that are in place to support good governance across the Council. - 3.3 Throughout this period, the Council has continued to respond to the Covid-19 pandemic.
-The Council has changed the design of our controls at appropriate points to better respond at different stages of the emergency.
-Narrative detailing control design changes has been included throughout the document.
+3.1 The CGC self-assessment process was reviewed in early 2018 and proposals designed to improve the structure, content and population of the document were agreed.
+This included a revision of the Code to reduce duplication, an improvement in narrative reporting, a more nuanced scoring system, focused improvement actions and the scheduling of a workshop to coordinate population of the document.